mit-shiv/bosch-hono/site/homepage/content/getting-started/index.md

 In the following all necessary commands and operations will be explained on how to register a tenant and a device via the HTTP API.
 Then, it will be shown how messages can be sent via the HTTP and MQTT protocol adapters.
-If you want to really kickstart your Hono experience there also is a convenience Python script which you can use to automatically replay the Tutorial given here (at least the telemetry part for now).
+If you want to really kick start your Hono experience there also is a convenience Python script which you can use to automatically replay the Tutorial given here (at least the telemetry part for now).

 {{% note title="Python Quickstart" %}}